stoner4kt/ToursystemV2refactored/DEPLOYMENT_GUIDE.md

 ---More tables and columns have been add as features were added to the original build
 ---Check supabase/schema/**

+Deploy edge functions to supabase via dashboard in supabase/functions/**

+And set secrets: (Will be shared separately)

 ## 3. Deploying to Vercel

 Vercel has native support for Next.js and builds everything automatically: